Assembling Picade Max (2/4)

 Flip both panels over, and remove all the backing from the other side.

 Sandwich both panels together, with the completely unpeeled sides on the inside and the artwork in the middle.
-The more pleasing side of the artwork should be facing out of the transparent side :)
+The coloured side of the artwork should be touching the transparent acrylic.

 Fit the tabs into the slots in panels D and E.